kimsh02/awns-rpi5/README.md

     `start(void)` and `setProximityRadius(double r)` beforehand.
   - @return `nlohmann::json` object.

-- `void stop(void)`
-  - @brief Properly stop Navigator object.
+- Please see `main.cpp` for example usage of the API.

 ## Development

 - This project is compiled using CMake.

-- There is a script `concorde-macos-arm.sh` to install the Concorde/Linkern binary on a Silicon chip MacOS computer.
+- Script `concorde-macos-arm.sh` installs the Concorde/Linkern binary on a
+  Silicon chip MacOS machine.